-The MCCCD Police Chief or designee will confirm that a significant emergency or dangerous situation exists, determine the emergency notification content, identify the segments of the campus community to receive the notification, and initiate the notification system, unless doing so will, based on the Chief or the designee's professional judgement, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The MCCCD Police Chief or designee in conjunction with other College administrators, local first responders, Public Health Officials and/or the National Weather Service, will confirm that a significant emergency or dangerous situation exists, determine the emergency notification content, identify the segments of the campus community to receive the notification, and initiate the notification system.

+Glendale Community College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless doing so will, based on the Chief or the designee's professional judgement, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 The MCCCD Police Department has the sole authority to issue emergency notifications, as it deems necessary, to maximize public safety.